Sweet and Spicy Slow Cooker Chicken

 One Year Ago: Hot Hoagies

-- 1 pound (about 2) boneless, skinless chicken breasts
+- 1 pound boneless skinless chicken breasts

-- 1 (14-ounce) can petite or regular diced tomatoes, undrained
+- 1 (14.5-ounce) can petite or regular diced tomatoes, undrained

-- 1/3 cup brown sugar
+- ⅓ cup brown sugar

 - Place the chicken in the bottom of the slow cooker.
 In a small bowl, combine the tomatoes, brown sugar and red pepper flakes.
 Pour over the chicken.
 Cover the slow cooker and cook on high for 4-6 hours or on low for 8-9 hours.